PietroManganelliConforti/PietroManganelliConforti/README.md

 -->
 # About me

 - 🌱 I am an AI researcher and a Ph.D. student in Engineering in Computer Science at La Sapienza University of Rome.
 With a background in Computer Science Engineering and AI & Robotics, I am deeply passionate about artificial intelligence, from its practical applications to its philosophical implications.
-My research focuses on deep learning, computer vision, explainable AI, and other minor subfields.
+My research focuses on deep learning, explainable AI, cybersecurity, and computer vision, along with other related subfields.

 - 🔭 Currently, I'm a researcher enrolled in a Ph.D. program in Rome and working within the AlcorLab research group, to explore the above subjects further.